rq/rq/docs/docs/index.md

 - a string representing a single job id
 - a Job object
 - an iteratable of job id strings and/or Job objects
+- `enqueue_at_front` boolean parameter to put dependents at the front when they are enqueued

 Example: